 Small toys and board game pieces

-It might be a good excuse for your Dad to use if he’s losing at Monopoly, but board game pieces or any other small toy pieces can be harmful to our pets.
-Don’t leave small toys, including those from Christmas crackers lying on the floor.
-Should your animal eat one, they should hopefully be able to pass it through without issue, but it is quite common for items such as this to lodge in the digestive tract and cause a serious obstruction.
+Board game pieces or any other small toy pieces can be harmful to our pets.
+Don’t leave small toys, including those from Christmas crackers lying on the floor, should your animal eat one, It’s quite common for these to lodge in the digestive tract and cause a serious obstruction.
 If this is the case it may require surgery to remove.
 Slightly bigger items can cause a serious risk of choking.

 Boxes or other packaging

 Although there is no danger of poisoning, plastic packaging can cause a risk of injury if it breaks up in your pets mouth.
 The plastic can cut the skin around their mouth and if it breaks up they may choke on the pieces.
 Staples and adhesives may also cause issues.
 Throw packaging of any kind away and don’t let your pet play with it.

 Although wrapping paper is not toxic, the ink can discolour your pet’s mouth and the fur around their mouth.
 If they eat a lot of wrapping paper, it may cause their digestive tract to become blocked.
 Sellotape stuck to the paper may cause your pet to choke.